Positive Behaviour Support Lead

 We think you need these skills to ace Positive Behaviour Support Lead

-Positive Behaviour Support (PBS) Expertise
+Positive Behaviour Support (PBS) expertise

 Experience with Special Educational Needs (SEN)

-Organisational Skills
+Organisational skills

-Initiative and Leadership
+Initiative and leadership abilities

-Communication Skills
+Communication skills

-Coaching and Mentoring
+Coaching and mentoring skills

 Some tips for your application 🫡

-Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
-A polished application reflects your attention to detail and professionalism.
+Proofread Your Application: Before submitting, carefully proofread your application materials.
+Check for spelling and grammatical errors, and ensure that your documents are clear and professional.
+A polished application reflects your attention to detail and commitment to quality.

 How to prepare for a job interview at Witherslack Group